mrdominguez/multi-jdbc-client/README.md

 **Version 4.1**
 - New `--ssl` option, which translates to `SSL=true` for `trino` and `ssl=true` for `hive` (parameters are case-sensitive).
 Additional ssl related parameters can be set using `--jdbcPars`

 In the case of `trino`, using TLS (and a configured shared secret) is required for Kerberos authentication.
-Thus, and for the sake of simplicity, `--kerberos` is equivalent to `--kerberos --ssl --jdbcPars '&SSLVerification=NONE'`
+Thus, for the sake of simplicity, `--kerberos` is equivalent to `--kerberos --ssl --jdbcPars '&SSLVerification=NONE'`

 **Version 4.0**
 - If Kerberos authentication (`-k`) is enabled, `--krbPrincipal` and `--keytab` are now required (no default values assumed)